Spotlight Corner

 by Patrick Tyson

 Teaching runs in her family.
-With a mother who taught for 32 years and several relatives in education, she was introduced to the profession early on and grew to admire it.
-Inspired by those examples, she chose to pursue teaching as a career.
-While her primary focus is literature, her interests stretch far beyond.
+With a mother who taught for 32 years and several other relatives in education, she was introduced to the profession early on and grew to admire it.
+Inspired by their dedication, she decided to pursue teaching as a career of her own.

-"I have a passion for literature," she explained, "but I also love history, film, and photography.
-I would love to teach those subjects too."
+Her primary focus is literature, but her interests extend beyond English.
+“I have a passion for literature,” she explained, “but I also love history, film, and photography.
+I would love to teach those subjects too.”